KM-Na/sensing-intelligence-metamaterial/README.md

 pipeline behind the paper: forward simulation of each structure type, a neural-network readout trained on that simulation data, a comparison of readout performance before vs. after design optimization, and an illustration of how the design gradient itself is computed.
-It does not include the real production co-optimization scripts, the large private training datasets those require, or experimental-force results — see "What's not included" below.

 ## Contents